OpenSimulationInterface/open-simulation-interface/doc/interfaceconventions.rst

 Enum Field Naming
 ------------
 The naming of an enum field should be all in upper case.
 The start should be converted from the enum name camel case to upper case snake case.
-It is mandatory to have as a first enum field name the name ``_UNKNOWN`` and as the second the name ``_OTHER`` attached to it.
+It is mandatory to add to the first enum field name the postfix ``_UNKNOWN`` and to the second the postfix ``_OTHER``.
 After that the naming can be decided by the user.
+It is often mentioned that the value ``_UNKNOWN`` should not be used in a ``GroundTruth`` message as there are now uncertanties by definition in ``the truth``.
+These values are mostly used in messages like ``SensorData`` where the content is subject to interpretation.
 See example below:

 .. code-block:: protobuf